judah-caruso/jai-winsock/readme.markdown

 # Usage

-This depends on the static version of my [C interop module](https://github.com/judah-caruso/C) which has been pulled in already, so there's no extra work to use these bindings.
+This depends on the static version of my [C interop module](https://github.com/judah-caruso/C) which has been pulled in already, so there's no extra work pulling in both modules.

 ```bash
 mkdir vendor && cd vendor/